KAMC Good Morning Lubbock morning brief, August 2

 Good Morning Lubbock, thank you for being up with us!

-Here are a few of the top stories for your fabulous Friday:
+Here are a few of the top stories for your terrific Tuesday:

-On Thursday, the Lubbock County Republican Party’s chairman made a statement concerning a statewide controversy that involves Lubbock’s state representative Dustin Burrows.
+New details have been released on the botched Lubbock mass shooting plan.

+Covenant Health provided advice on Monday following two mass shootings in El Paso, Texas and Dayton, Ohio.

 For more stories, you can watch Good Morning Lubbock right now on KAMC or visit www.EverythingLubbock.com.
 Have a wonderful day!